jt14den/SWC-Cheatsheets/openrefine-sql.md

   - `SELECT * FROM Site JOIN Visited ON Site.name = Visited.site;`
     - The ON part tells SQL to match the name field in the sites table with the site field in the Visited table
     - Note that we are now using `Table.field`.
 Tables can have fields with the same name, so this distinguishes
-- We can now select the columns we actually need and format the SQL nicely
+- We can now select the fields we actually need and format the SQL nicely
   -   <span></span>

       ```